2023 Solar Incentives Guide for Bryant, AR - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement in place with your Bryant utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in others you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you've signed a net metering agreement with your Bryant utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on your solar system.

-To better understand how the ITC may apply to your situation, get in touch with your local Bryant solar panel installer and ask for more information.
+To better understand exactly how much the ITC could save you, get in touch with your local Bryant solar panel installer.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 With the new provisions, solar installation projects that are completed between 2022 and 2032 can qualify for a 30% tax credit.
 This percentage will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, starting in 2023.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these might include rebates, tax credits and more.
-These incentives — which might be provided by the state of Arkansas, or by your county or municipality — might be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these can include tax credits, rebates and more.
+Incentives might be handled by the state of Arkansas, or by your county or municipality.
+Some incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Bryant